garden-io/garden/docs/getting-started/next-steps.md

 garden test
 ```

-For detailed guides on configuring actions for different plugins, checkout the Action Configuration pages under each plugins section.
+For detailed guides on configuring actions for different plugins, checkout the Actions pages under each plugins section.

 ## Step 4 — Add more environments and plugins